howlingunit/hangman/README.md

 * update responsive styling for setting overlay
 * make the enter button also the replay button
 * Finnish readme
-* change word into a class with its own functoins
+* change word into a class with its own methods
 ## future features
 * multiplayer
 * server-side letter checking